owenWilson-UO/Assignment2/README.md

 ### Interactive Key
 - Uses the dot product to calculate the distace between the player and the key
-  - If the player is within a certain distance, the key starts to move to a different location (this happens twice)
+  - If the player is within a certain distance, the key starts to move to a different location (the key movement also uses linear interpolation)
   - The player must follow the key in order to collect it at its final location
-- There are 3 locations for keys: (The key also linearly interpolates to each position so the player can see the general direction the key move towards)
+- There are 3 key locations (key visibly moves towards its next position for easy tracking):
   1. In the Bathroom North of the spawn point
-  2. On the dining table as you walk towards the original game win location
+  2. On the dining table along the path to the original victory point
-  3. In the corner of the bedroom south of the hallway where the original game win location was
+  3. In the left corner of the bedroom south of the hallway where the original victory point was
 - Includes pickup sound effect

 ### Wall & Lock System
 - Located left of spawn point
-- Requires key collection to unlock
+- Requires key collection to unlock (simply walk to the wall after grabbing the key to unlock it)
 - Unlock sequence:
   1. Plays unlock sound
   2. 0.5 second delay